digitalica/skydivekompasroos/readme.md

 Changelog and New Features
 **************************

+Version 0.9 (9 april 2013)

+- all canopies categorized based on the new 'bijlage B' (the april 2013 version)

 Version 0.8 (2 mar 2013)

 - show types without category clearly as ?, not 6.